Tom Zoellner: Professional life

-His first book was The Heartless Stone: A Journey Through the World of Diamonds, Deceit and Desire (St. Martin's Press, 2006), an investigative chronicle of the diamond business reported from sixteen nations.
-Zoellner had to go deeply into debt to do the research for this book, which also told a personal story: the demise of his engagement to a woman in San Francisco and his consequent difficulties in letting go of the diamond ring which had been given back to him.
-The book was called “a dazzling display of intrepid reporting,” by Entertainment Weekly magazine, and “an illuminating expose of a mineral and an industry,” by The Wall Street Journal.
+His first book was The Heartless Stone: A Journey Through the World of Diamonds, Deceit and Desire (2006), an investigative chronicle of the diamond business reported from sixteen nations.
+Zoellner went deeply into debt to do the research for this book, which also told a personal story: the demise of his engagement to a woman in San Francisco and his consequent difficulties in letting go of the diamond ring which had been given back to him.
+The book was called "a dazzling display of intrepid reporting,”" by Entertainment Weekly magazine, and "an illuminating expose of a mineral and an industry," by The Wall Street Journal.

-His follow-up book was Uranium: War Energy and the Rock that Shaped the World (Viking/Penguin, 2009), which took a similar multi-faceted approach to a mineral as his previous look at the diamond business.
+His follow-up book was Uranium: War Energy and the Rock that Shaped the World (2009), which took a similar multi-faceted approach to a mineral as his previous look at the diamond business.
 Zoellner has said it is impossible to understand the true historical effect of an object without seeing its international footprint, as well as the economics, politics, psychology, physics, theology and literature of that object.
 Uranium was praised by The New York Times and Washington Post, and by The Daily Show host Jon Stewart, who called it “crazy, fascinating.”
-The book won the 2010 Science Writing Award from the American Institute of Physics.
+It won the 2010 Science Writing Award from the American Institute of Physics.

 Beginning in 2014, Zoellner was instrumental in gathering support from the Museum of Moab, San Juan County, the Bureau of Land Management, and Mark Steen—son of Charles Steen—for a historic marker commemorating Utah's uranium heritage.
 The marker is located on the Anticline Overlook road off U.S. 191 and was dedicated on November 4, 2016.
 Artist Michael Ford Dunton created an arch to frame the historical marker and view of the location of the Mi Vida mine seven miles to the east of the marker.

 While working as a reporter in Arizona, Zoellner had become friends with future U.S. Rep. Gabby Giffords, who was then in the state legislature, and he later worked as a speechwriter and field organizer on her Congressional campaigns.
 Shortly after Giffords was shot and badly wounded in a January 8, 2011, assassination attempt, Zoellner began writing an explanation of the sociological roots of the event.
-The manuscript was finished in slightly under 100 days and the resulting book, A Safeway in Arizona: What the Gabrielle Giffords Shooting Tells Us About the Grand Canyon State and Life in America (Viking/Penguin, 2012), was published to mixed reviews.
+The manuscript was finished in slightly under 100 days and the resulting book, A Safeway in Arizona: What the Gabrielle Giffords Shooting Tells Us About the Grand Canyon State and Life in America (2012), was published to mixed reviews.
 The Boston Globe praised it as “a masterly work of reporting, historical analysis, and sly cultural criticism,” but other reviewers faulted the book for its conclusion that Giffords’ attempted killer had been influenced by a hateful climate in Tucson preceding the 2010 midterm Congressional elections.